mat-sz/microMTA/README.md

 ## Authentication

-If a function of the following type is passed in the options object, the server will support authentication.
+microMTA supports PLAIN and LOGIN methods for SMTP authentication.
+To enable authentication, a function of following type must be passed with the options object:

 ```ts
   authenticate?: (